 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Hallucinations (seeing or hearing things that are not there).

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- Heart attack and stroke have rarely happened in people taking Chantix Continuing Month Pak (varenicline).
-However, smoking may also raise the chance for these events.
+- New or worse heart and blood vessel problems have happened with Chantix Continuing Month Pak (varenicline).
+This includes heart attack and stroke.
+Most of the time, this happened in people who already had heart or blood vessel problems.
 Call your doctor right away if you have signs of heart attack like chest pain that may spread to the arms, neck, jaw, back, or stomach; sweating that is not normal; or feeling sick or throwing up.
-Call your doctor right away if you have signs of stroke like change in strength on 1 side is greater than the other; eyesight, speech, or balance problems; change in thinking clearly and with logic; or very bad headache.
+Call your doctor right away if you have signs of stroke like weakness on 1 side of the body; eyesight, speech, or balance problems; feeling confused; drooping on 1 side of the face; or very bad headache.

 - Sleepwalking has happened with Chantix Continuing Month Pak (varenicline).
 Sometimes, this can lead to harm to you or others.
 Call your doctor right away if you start to sleepwalk.